-- All licensed vehicles will have no smoking signage on the passenger door windows. - All licensed vehicles will have a tariff card displayed inside the vehicle in such a position that it can be seen by passengers. - All licensed vehicles will have the public information charter displayed in the vehicle in such a position that it can be seen by passengers.
+- All licensed vehicles will have no smoking signage on the passenger door windows. - All licensed vehicles fitted with a meter will have a tariff card displayed inside the vehicle in such a position that it can be seen by passengers. - All licensed vehicles will have the public information charter displayed in the vehicle in such a position that it can be seen by passengers.